ixofoundation/ixo-blockchain/x/did/spec/03_messages.md

 # Messages

-In this section we describe the processing of the bonds messages and the corresponding updates to the state.
+In this section we describe the processing of the did messages and the corresponding updates to the state.
 All created/modified state objects specified by each message are defined within the [state](./02_state.md) section.

 ## MsgAddDid

-Bonds can be created by any address using `MsgAddDid`.
+Dids can be created by any address using `MsgAddDid`.

 | **Field**              | **Type**           | **Description**                                                                                               |
 |:-----------------------|:-----------------  |:--------------------------------------------------------------------------------------------------------------|